aburakd/aburakd/README.md

 - 👋 Hi, I’m @aburakd
-- 🌱 I’m currently learning Python
+- 🌱 I’m currently learning Django

 <!---
 aburakd/aburakd is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.